Skip to content

 Continue.dev is the OSS attempt at building Cursor as a VS Code extension.
-After three months side-by-side with Cursor itself, here is what the trade actually looks like.
+After three months side-by-side, here is what the trade looks like once Cursor pricing went sideways.

 Continue.dev is the most credible open-source attempt at building Cursor as a VS Code extension.
 The pitch: don’t fork the editor, just plug a high-quality AI assistant into the editor you already use, with full bring-your-own-model support and open-source transparency.

-After three months running Continue.dev as my primary AI assistant inside vanilla VS Code (specifically to evaluate whether OSS could replace Cursor), the answer is: not yet, but it’s closer than most people think — and the trade-offs are different from what the marketing implies.
+After three months running Continue.dev as my primary AI assistant inside vanilla VS Code (specifically to evaluate whether OSS could replace Cursor), the answer is: not yet, but it’s closer than most people think — and in the middle of Cursor’s 2025 pricing turbulence the calculus is different from what the marketing implies.

 What Continue is